Ravest95/DeepDiveEmulator/README.md

 Limitations:
 - Installation is manual.
 - You will need to install unofficial website certificates.
 (Required for the game to pick up information from you website.
-Maybe you will get warnings from windows).
+Maybe you will get warnings from Windows).
 - You will not be able to use any mods.
 (You can't use mods offline in normal game or download mods for old game versions, even if you wanted to use them).
 - You will need to type commands manually to change the Deep Dive mission.
 - You need to install Goldberg Emulator.
-(Maybe you will get warnings from windows).
+(Maybe you will get warnings from Windows).

 # INSTALLATION AND USE:
 Some steps are required to do once, others every time you want to use the tool.
-In addition to that they are divided in two categories: "EVERYONE" (every person must do them) and "HOST" (only lobby host need to do that, this also includes people who want to start Weekly Assignments).
-Also check "WARNING / INFORMATION" section in every step.
+In addition to that they are divided in two categories: "EVERYONE" (every person must do them) and "HOST" (only lobby host need to do that, this also includes people who want to start Weekly Priority Assignments).
+Also check "WARNING" section in every step.

 # DOWNLOAD:
 INSTALLATION FOR EVERYONE: